nyawoi/AccessGranted/README.md

 ## Features

-- Adds all spawnable items into the Tier 2 loot table (must kill both bosses)
+- Adds all spawnable items into the Tier 2 loot table (must kill Zumbi Queen to unlock)
 - Multiplayer-friendly: only the lobby host needs the mod
 - Doubles the spawn chance of equipment
 - Fully compatible with modded items